-If the bar is in a vertical spindle position, we suggest you place something under the spindle nose to prevent inner spindle from falling out and then remove 500-5 or 500-5A spindle nut.
+If the bar is in a vertical spindle position, we suggest you place something under the spindle nose to prevent inner spindle from falling out and then remove 500-5 spindle nut.
 Nut can be started off through adjusting access hole and then hand turned.
-Now drive gear assembly, 500-6A or 500-6E, may be worked off along with 500-4 or 500-4H & 500-4G, spacers and Woodruff key.
+Now drive gear 503-6-1, may be worked off along with 500-4, spacer, woodruff key and two Belleville washers 502-9-72A.
 Inner spindle may now be removed.
+Press off tapered roller bearing 502-9-67.
+When reassembling make sure cone and cup are solidly seated against their shoulders.